Ipouyall/Omega-Regular-Stoch-Cert/Documents/Instruction.md

 - Success/failure of the benchmark
 - Synthesized certificate
 - Runtime metrics
-- Summary of the benchmark and its properties
+- Benchmark and property summary

-See [`Documents/output_format.md`](./output_format.md) for a detailed breakdown.
+For full details, refer to [`Documents/output_format.md`](./output_format.md).

 ---

 ## 6. Docker Usage

-Comprehensive Docker instructions are provided in [`Documents/docker.md`](./docker.md), covering:
+For comprehensive Docker usage, consult [`Documents/docker.md`](./docker.md), which includes:

 - Building the Docker image
 - Running with volume mounts
-- Saving/loading containers
+- Saving and loading containers

-Docker ensures full environment reproducibility for artifact evaluation.
+Docker guarantees full environment reproducibility and simplifies artifact evaluation.

 ---

 ## 7. License

-This artifact is distributed under the **MIT License**, allowing open use, modification, and distribution with appropriate attribution.
+This artifact is released under the **MIT License**, permitting open use, modification, and distribution with proper attribution.

 ---